anders-biostat/linked-charts/docs/rlc/index.md

 #### Understanding RNA-Seq data

-**This simple tutorial** [being written] shows how R/LinkedCharts can help you with a standard bioinformatics task: analysing an RNA-Seq data set, here of tissue samples from patients with oral cancer.
+[**This simple tutorial**](oscc/oscc.html) shows how R/LinkedCharts can help you with a standard bioinformatics task: analysing an RNA-Seq data set, here of tissue samples from patients with oral cancer.
 The tutorial shows how scatter plots and heatmaps can easily be interactively combined.
 This is a good start into R/LinkedCharts

 #### Exploring single-cell data